cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Add-DBPoolBaseURI.md

 ### EXAMPLE 2
 ```
-Add-DBPoolBaseURI -instance DEFAULT
+Add-DBPoolBaseURI -instance Datto
 ```

-The base URI will use https://dbpool.datto.net which is DBPool's DEFAULT URI.
+The base URI will use https://dbpool.datto.net which is DBPool's default URI.

 ### EXAMPLE 3
 ```